yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmenu-class.md

 ### <a name="remarks"></a>Uwagi

-`DeleteTempMap`odłącza obiekt menu systemu Windows dołączony do obiektu tymczasowego `CMenu` przed `CMenu` usunięciem obiektu.
+`DeleteTempMap` odłącza obiekt menu systemu Windows dołączony do tymczasowego obiektu `CMenu` przed usunięciem obiektu `CMenu`.

 ### <a name="example"></a>Przykład